Home

 df.head()

-The purpose of displaying examples from the data set is not to make a thorough analysis.
-It is to get a qualitative "sense" of the data we have.
+The goal of displaying examples from the dataset isn't to conduct a full analysis but to get a qualitative "feel" for the data at hand.

-The goal of descriptive statistics is to have a generalized view of your data so that you can begin to query and visualize your data in different ways.
+The goal of descriptive statistics is to gain a general overview of your data, helping you to start querying and visualizing it in meaningful ways.

-The function describe() in pandas is very convenient for obtaining various summary statistics, it returns the amount, average, standard deviation, minimum and maximum values, as well as the data quantiles
+The describe() function in pandas is incredibly useful for obtaining a range of summary statistics—it returns the count, mean, standard deviation, minimum and maximum values, and data quantiles.

 df.describe().T

-Often a quick histogram is enough to understand the data.
+Often, a quick histogram is all you need to get an initial sense of the data.

-Let's start with the interesting thing — how much money does anyone have?
+Let's start with the most interesting question: How much money does everyone have?

 plt.figure(figsize=(15,10))